jonnyhoeven/justme.dev/index.md

              lighting systems.
 The software is written in Visual Basic .NET and is designed to run on a Windows operating systems.</a>
   - title: <a href="/projects/justme">Justme.dev</a>
     details: <a href="/projects/justme">This site's source code is available on GitHub.
 VitePress is specifically designed for documentation websites.
-It is built on top of Vue, a modern build tool for frontend development.</a>
+Built on top of Vue, a modern build tool for frontend development.</a>
 ---